sourabhGavade/nagpur-marina/docs/EDGE_CASES.md

 - Durations must be non-negative integers.
 - Lighting `intensity` must be a number from `0` through `1`.
 - A crossfade cannot be longer than its video.
-- Duplicate Area IDs/orders, Zone IDs/orders, and Sub-zone element IDs are rejected.
+- Duplicate Area IDs/orders, Zone IDs/orders, Lighting IDs, and Sub-zone element IDs are rejected.
+- Lighting `sequence_order` values must be unique within each `model` (`main-model` or `clubhouse`).
-- Commands for unknown Areas or Zones are rejected before any device command is sent.
+- Commands for unknown Areas, Zones, or Lightings are rejected before any device command is sent.
 - A Sub-zone command is rejected when the Sub-zone does not belong to the supplied Zone.
-- Sub-zone actions are restricted to `activate` and `deactivate`.
+- Sub-zone and Lighting actions are restricted to `activate` and `deactivate`.
 - Malformed heartbeat and ACK payloads are ignored or rejected without updating valid runtime state.
 - `PORT` must be an integer between 1 and 65535.